truenas/middleware/docs/userguide/truenas_sharing.rst

 | xattr_tdb           | stores Extended Attributes (EAs) in a tdb file so they can be used on filesystems which do not provide support for EAs                     |
 |                     |                                                                                                                                            |
 +---------------------+--------------------------------------------------------------------------------------------------------------------------------------------+

+.. note:: when using "fruit", also add the "streams_xattr" and "catia" VFS objects.
+Also, if you enable "fruit", enable it on **all** shares as mixing shares with and without "fruit" will globally disable the AAPL extensions.

 The following VFS objects do not appear in the drop-down menu as they are always enabled: